PROGRAMS & FOCUS AREAS

-Our seniors comprise another underserved and rapidly growing population, and Hearts United for Good has been partnering with local organizations such as Centralina, Roof Above, and more to maximize our impact in addressing the essential needs of our 60+ community.
+Our seniors comprise another underserved and rapidly growing population, and HUG has been partnering with local organizations such as Centralina, Roof Above, and more to maximize our impact in addressing the essential needs of our 60+ community.

-There is currently ONE free transportation program in Charlotte to serve the 150,000 seniors that reside in Mecklenburg County; which is why the goal of HUG is to provide free transport to and from essential services such as healthcare appointments, employment, food assistance and meal services, shopping, senior centers, and other forms of aid.
+There is currently ONE free transportation program in Charlotte to serve the 150,000 seniors that reside here; which is why the goal of HUG is to provide free transport to and from essential services such as healthcare appointments, employment, food assistance, and other forms of aid.
 Seniors are also at high risk to suffer from isolation and inactivity.
 This program will encourage social interaction, various 60+ focused activities, and visits to Senior Centers, etc to combat the negative effects of consistent solitude.

 One of the many incredible components of the glue that holds our board together is our commitment and core belief in promoting and practicing both diversity and inclusion.
 We represent and serve all humans regardless of age, sex, race, religion, gender identity, sexual orientation, and all other discriminatory categories..
 Another main goal of HUG is to expand our reach and support of our local LGBTQ+ & Trans community through understanding, advocacy, and education.

-Hearts United for Good was honored to receive the Organization of the Year award from the LGBTQ Chamber of commerce in 2021, as well as the Dan Mauney Award from the Human Rights Campaign in 2022.
+HUG was honored to receive the Organization of the Year award from the LGBTQ Chamber of commerce in 2021, as well as the Dan Mauney Award from HRC in 2022.
 Additionally, HUGCLT's executive director, Bethany McDonald, also received the Community Icon Award from the LGBTQ Chamber of Commerce in 2022 as well.